 4. Creep (dir. by Christopher Smith, 2004)

-Sticking to the creepier motifs of horror, we have a film that’s literally called Creep, and maps out a nightmare scenario: getting trapped overnight inside the London Underground.
+Sticking to the creepier motifs of horror, we have a film that’s literally called Creep – mapping out a nightmare scenario: getting trapped overnight inside the London Underground.
 It follows Kate (Franka Potente), who falls asleep on the platform at Charing Cross station, finding herself locked in when she wakes and not able to reach the party she hoped to attend.
 From there, it can only get ugly, and the film culminates with Karte encountering the eponymous ‘creep’, who lives in the station and eats his victims.
 Nah, nope and no thanks – I will never be missing my last train again.

 5. Death Line (dir. by Gary Sherman, 1972)